suryarajsubba/C-Name-Validator/README.md

 ## Validation Rules

-A name is considered valid when:
+The input is considered valid if:

 - It contains only English letters (`A-Z`, `a-z`) and spaces
 - It is not empty
 - It does not contain only spaces
-- It does not contain consecutive spaces
+- It does not contain repeated consecutive spaces
 - It fits within the input buffer

 Leading and trailing spaces are removed before the final validation.